What is WPATH Certification all about?

 - Completion of either the Planning & Documenting or Child & Adolescent Workshop

-- 10 hours of elective coursework outside of WPATH Core Curriculum showing a mapping back to the core competencies
+- 10 hours of accredited elective coursework outside of WPATH Core Curriculum (this includes both WPATH Certified courses and other accredited professional courses in the field) showing a mapping back to the core competencies

 - Caregiver – Care Receiver Relationship, Content Knowledge, Interdisciplinary Practice, Professional Responsibility

-- 5 CE hours listening to voices of the transgender, transsexual and gender non-binary communities, examples include: attend town halls at GEI conferences, attend designated workshops at WPATH conferences or other approved conferences/workshops, attend local community events, participate in online education or community forums
+- 5 additional hours listening to voices of the transgender and gender non-binary communities, examples include: attend town halls at WPATH conferences, attend community-focused sessions at WPATH conferences, attend community-led conferences/workshops, attend local community events, listen to/watch community-led and community-focused online content (online listening can fulfill a maximum of 2 hours towards this requirement)

 - Provide evidence of knowledge, skill, and accomplishments in transgender health i.e. CV, publications, case studies, experience, learning initiatives